Community festivals—Big benefits, but risks, too

 Connections are the "glue" that hold communities together; without them, a community stagnates and the quality of life declines.
 Experts call this glue social capital, so viewed through this lens — festival sponsorship increases the social capital that makes for healthy communities.

 As noted, hosting a festival is not without risks and costs.
 While a successful event enhances a community's reputation, a less-than-successful effort (or outright failure) does just the opposite.

 In the end, festival management means minimizing damage and maximizing opportunity.
 To help community leaders achieve this balance, the University of Minnesota Tourism Center offers training in the essentials of festival and event management.

 The Festival and Event Management program covers strategic planning, site management, budgeting and financial planning, marketing and sponsorship, human resource management and volunteer recruitment, and event evaluation.
 "I highly recommend it to anyone looking to expand their base of knowledge, creative thinking, and to implement fantastic festivals and events," says Shari Kunza of the City of Shoreview, a past participant.

 Register and learn more

-- Register for the Festival and Event Management online course here.
+- Register for Extension's Festival and Event Management online course.